What are the benefits of smart meters for carers

 1. Caring for the elderly and vulnerable

 Smart meters could help to keep vulnerable individuals in their homes longer by alerting relatives or healthcare workers to irregular energy use behaviours.
 This could indicate that the individual requires additional support in the home.
+So, for example, if there's no sign of electrical usage or heating in an elderly person's home, a text alert could be sent to a carer or trusted relative to check on them.

 While there are already products on the market offering this service, installing smart meters in every house in Britain could support vulnerable individuals on a larger scale.